Call of the Wildman

-Call of the Wildman was an American reality television series that aired on Animal Planet from 2011 to 2014.
-The show followed the exploits of Kentucky woodsman Ernie Brown, Jr., nicknamed "The Turtleman".
+Call of the Wildman is an American reality television series that aired on Animal Planet from October 30, 2011, to September 14, 2014.
+The show followed the exploits of Kentucky woodsman Ernie Brown Jr., nicknamed "The Turtleman".
 Aided by his friend, Neal James, and his dog, Lolly, Brown operated a nuisance animal removal business, catching and releasing nuisance animals.
 The series was primarily filmed near Brown's Lebanon, Kentucky, home.

 Brown began catching snapping turtles from ponds near his home at the age of 7.
 He came to the attention of Animal Planet producers in part after an episode of Kentucky Educational Television's Kentucky Afield series that featured his bare-handed turtle-catching techniques was posted on YouTube and went viral.
 After personally visiting Brown and doing some initial filming, network executives decided to produce a 12-episode season of the series with the working title The Turtleman of Wild Kentucky.
 The title was soon changed to Call of the Wildman, a reference to Brown's distinctive yell that punctuates his actions throughout the series.
 The series was Animal Planet's most watched program in the fourth quarter of 2011 and was renewed for a second, 16-episode series that began airing in June 2012.
 In October 2012, Animal Planet re-released the series with bonus features and trivia information known as Call of the Wildman: More Live Action.